School and Library Special Offers

 Special Pricing for Schools and Libraries

-- Schools and libraries always enjoy a 10% discount on all Libraries and Library kits when they order a quantity of four or more.
+- Schools and public libraries that buy four or more Libraries (or kits) enjoy a 10% discount!
 (If a current promotion offers lower pricing, the lower pricing will prevail.)

 - Discount applies to all Libraries and Library kits in our online catalog.